tasket/Qubes-vpn-support/README.md

 Objectives:
 -
 * Provide a Fail-Closed yet transparent environment for secure VPN usage
-* Isolate the VPN client within a dedicated Qubes Proxy VM (VPN VM)
+* Isolate the VPN client within a dedicated Proxy VM; leverage Qubes architecture
+* Remain compatible with conventional server names for the VPN server
 * Prevent access to local VPN VM programs, from downstream and upstream
 * Prevent accidental clearnet and tunnel access from within the VPN
-* Support debian and fedora OS templates
+* Support Whonix, Debian and Fedora OS templates
 * Future: Possibly add systray icon for VPN status and control

 Setup